-Synthetic Biology Future Science Platform (2020) Public perceptions of using synthetic biology to prevent the culling of male chicks.
+Synthetic Biology Future Science Platform (2020) Public perceptions of using synthetic biology to manage invasive pests.
 CSIRO, Australia.

 Copyright

 © Commonwealth Scientific and Industrial Research Organisation 2020.
 To the extent permitted by law, all rights are reserved and no part of this publication covered by copyright may be reproduced or copied in any form or by any means except with the written permission of CSIRO.